How to Identify and Remove Pool Stains

 Organic pool stains worst enemy is chlorine.
 I mean high doses of chlorine.
 So here's what we'll do.

-Test and balance the water: Make sure our pH is at 7.0 - 7.2.
+- Test and balance the water: Make sure our pH is at 7.0 - 7.2.
 Chlorine works much better at a lower pH level.
 Our alkalinity should be between 80 - 120 ppm.
+I use and recommend the Taylor K-2006 pool test kit.

 Are the stains gone?
 Great!!
 If not, or if they've lightened up, which they should have, repeat the process over again until the stain has finally disappeared.